I’ll be honest. I don’t love the term “terrible twos.” I mean, no kid is inherently terrible.

 I’m trying (trying!) to put my phone away more and not be so distracted when I’m with her.

 Tips for How to Handle the “Terrible Twos”

 Here are a few ideas and tips for spending quality, one-on-one time with your toddler:

 1. Immerse yourself in the world of imagination.
+Turn your home into play area!
 Play picnic, veterinarian, dinosaurs, trains, baby dolls, doll house, legos, building blocks…really give yourself permission to immerse yourself in play.

 2. Smile and be silly.
 If you do this begrudgingly, they can sense it.
 You have to be authentic.
 Lots of giggles and laughter really do wonders for building a closer bond.